RobinHoover.com

 DOCTORS WITHOUT BORDERS LOCATIONS

-Doctors Without Borders teams have been providing patient care along migration routes through Mexico since January 2013.
-Many migrants need mental health support due to the significant stresses related to conditions in their countries of origin. origin and also in the race.
-Here you can find the points where Doctors Without Borders works, in the Mexican territory.
+Since January 2013, Doctors Without Borders teams have been providing essential patient care along migration routes through Mexico, focusing on creating humane borders for those in need.
+Many migrants require mental health support due to the significant stresses related to conditions in their countries of origin and the challenges faced during migration.
+This highlights the need for effective immigration reform and improved migrant safety resources.
+Here, you can find the locations where Doctors Without Borders works within Mexican territory, emphasizing that migrants matter and deserve care.

 NATIONAL HUMAN RIGHTS COMMISSION LOCATIONS